Flightmate/Flightmate-Stream/README.md

 **adults:** The number of adults specified in the search.

 **flights:** A list of the flights shown to the user.
+Note that this field can be empty if no search results were found.
 Each item in the list contains:

 * **searchIdentifier:** The identifying hash used to tie out clicks to this particular flight.